Professor Eric Weber

 Discrete Fourier Frames for Fractal Measures, with D. Dutkay

-and D. Han, to appear in Transactions of the American
+and D. Han, Transactions of the American

 for Undergraduates with D. Han, K.